 Interested in better understanding the work of Head Start programs from across Missouri?
-Click Below for Information regarding the 2012 Grantee Needs Assesment and Missouri Head Start Fact Sheet
+Click Below for Information regarding the Grantee Needs Assessment

 e hope your efforts will result in improved coordination, enhanced functioning of your services, and ultimately, better support for the families and children served by Head Start.

 It is the intent of the Missouri Head Start-State Collaboration Office (MHSSCO) to develop additions to this manual in future years, highlighting local collaborations from different areas of the state.